kube-zen/zen-watcher/keps/sig-foo/0000-zen-watcher/README.md

 ### Non-Goals

 1. **Not a SIEM Replacement**: Focus on aggregation, not correlation/analysis (can feed into SIEMs)
-2. **Not a Remediation System**: Only collects events; remediation handled by separate controllers
+2. **Not a Remediation System**: Only collects events; actions handled by separate controllers
 3. **No External Data Storage**: Events stored only in Kubernetes etcd (CRDs)
 4. **No Outbound Traffic**: Zero egress from the cluster; no external API calls
 5. **No Vendor-Specific Integrations**: Generic CRD format that works with any consumer